 Great Plains Regional Medical Center is a not-for-profit corporation organized under the state laws of Oklahoma in 1934.
 GPRMC is governed by a board of directors comprised of business, community, and medical leaders from Western Oklahoma.
-GPRMC is managed by Corey Lively, Chief Executive Officer, Chief Nursing Officer Laura Kurzendoerfer, Monica Scott, Chief Financial Officer, and Misty Carter, Interim Chief Operations Officer.
+GPRMC is managed by Corey Lively, Chief Executive Officer, Monica Scott, Chief Financial Officer, Interim Chief Nursing Officer Gwen Fuchs, RN, and Misty Carter, Interim Chief Operations Officer.

 Great Plains Regional Medical Center is unique and rich in its history.
 Founded and brought into existence by a crusading physician and the people of Western Oklahoma against all odds, GPRMC is still pushing the boundaries by completing the largest building project in Western Oklahoma for the sole purpose of providing comprehensive, cost-effective, high quality healthcare to our communities.